 Pat steaks dry, and season both sides with ¼ tsp. salt and a pinch of pepper.

 Bake the Frites

 Place potato sticks on prepared baking sheet and toss with truffle oil (to taste), 1 Tbsp. olive oil, ½ tsp. salt, and a pinch of pepper.

 Spread into a single layer and bake until lightly browned, 15 minutes, tossing fries halfway through.

 After fries have cooked 15 minutes, toss again.
 Bake until golden brown, 18-20 minutes.

 Let frites cool 5 minutes to crisp up.

 Make the Herb Butter

-Mix thoroughly ¾ the softened butter, half the garlic (to taste; reserve remaining of both for green beans), parsley, ¼ tsp. salt, and ¼ tsp. pepper in a mixing bowl.
+Mix thoroughly ¾ the softened butter, half the garlic (to taste; reserve remaining of both for green beans), parsley, a pinch of salt, and ¼ tsp. pepper in a mixing bowl.